Kimluur/RiskSniffer/README.md

 # RiskSniffer
- A http(s) Sniffer in python that tries to determine a risks by textmining algorithms
+ A http(s) Sniffer in python that tries to determine risks by textmining/analysis algorithms

 All my code is written in Src.